ChatFAQ/ChatFAQ/doc/source/modules/interfaces/chatfaq-admin/index.md

 #### Right side: Evaluation and Tagging Process

-    A. Evaluation of Knowledge Items: Determine if the 'knowledge items' used by the retriever are appropriate or if there is a need to add more relevant information.
+    A. Evaluation of Knowledge Items: Determine if the knowledge items used by the retriever are appropriate or if there is a need to add more relevant information.

     B. Feedback and Rating: